 He was a former manager for Birch Carroll and Coyle, a subsidiary of Greater Union Theatres, and a freelance television cameraman.

+Peter up to 2015 was a senior executive with Foxtel responsible for the FOXTEL Movies, Showcase channels.
 He initiated the introduction of a number of successful and award-winning Australian television drama series including Love My Way, Tangle, Satisfaction and Cloudstreet.

 Ms Fiona Scott grew up visiting Disney and ABC film sets with her grandfather.
 Film and television was part of their family life, including providing props for films and running Western Sydney’s Dungowan and Avon Cinemas.